 Exits Spartan, that is, clears the screen and closes all open documents.
-A prompt for a name is provided for each document that has not previously been saved.
+A prompt is provided for each document that has not previously been saved.

 The Edit Menu

 Operations under the Edit menu provide for undoing commands, copying items to and from the clipboard, finding text and graphics, centering molecules on screen and clearing the selected molecule.